webplatform/docs/tutorials/content-security-policy/index.md

 ---
-title: Introduction to content security policy
+title: 'Introduction to content security policy'
 readiness: 'Ready to Use'
 summary: 'Provides an overview of Content Security Policy (CSP)'
 tags: